wolfej17/Color-Weight-Audio-Engine/README.md

 # Color-Weight-Audio-Engine
-Windows-based reusable C++ interactive audio engine with VS project.
+-Windows-based reusable audio engine.
+-A good starting point for building an audio engine that wraps the Wwise SDK.